Infocal-Tech/react-ts-base-project/README.md

-> PS: try this [new template](https://github.com/rizkimcitra/zippy-react) with file-based routing!

-# <p align="center">⚙️ Stravital</p>
+# <p align="center">⚙️ React TS Base Project</p>

 <p align="center">Kickstart your Web Application with React, Vite and Tailwind CSS.
-Stravital is my personal starter template to speed up my next react project.
 </p>

 ## Features

-Stravital is a minimalist starter template, it includes:
+This is a minimalist starter template, it includes:

 - ⚡️ Vite
 - ⚛️ React 18